Alek Thomas Player Props: Diamondbacks vs. Dodgers

-On Thursday, Alek Thomas (on the back of going 0-for-3) and the Arizona Diamondbacks play the Los Angeles Dodgers, whose starting pitcher will be Dustin May.
-First pitch is at 10:10 PM ET.
+Alek Thomas -- 0-for-3 in his last game -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Noah Syndergaard on the mound, on April 8 at 8:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Padres.
+He had a hitless performance in his previous game (0-for-3) against the Dodgers.

 Alek Thomas Game Info & Props vs. the Dodgers